celsiusnarhwal/schemarin/README.md

 a [personal access token](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token), but you will have to make sure the token you create has access to the appropriate repositories.

-### Q: Can it access private repositories on other Git hosts, like GitLab or BitBucket?
+### Q: Can it access private repositories on other Git hosts, like GitLab or Bitbucket?

 A: No. It can't access public repositories on other hosts, either.
 Schemarin's Git-powered features only work with GitHub.